minostro/poolmachine/NOTES.md

 1. Does this mean that `do_something_with` should be implemented in the `tasks` module?.
 2. Does this mean that `do_something_with` should be implemented as a process cause that's how you model `activities` in Erlang?
+3. By defining an user-defined type or ADT, clients lose the ability to destructure --do pattern matching-- `Task`.
+A `Task` can only be destructured by its module (`tasks`).
+This might seem obvious at first, but it took me a while to learn that.
+The same situation happen in Erlang with its `Queue` implementation.